 Not for them the prize in Essex for couples who have never quarrelled.
 I think they offer a flitch of bacon to any newly-married couple who can last a year without arguing.
 They brought me prizes enough, though.
 I governed each of them so well that they were all happy to bring me pretty gifts from the fair.
 They loved it when I spoke nicely to them; although God knows, I could give them an earful too, when I wanted to.

-'"You say that crumbling masonry, smoky rooms and scolding wives drive a man from his house.
+‘”You say that crumbling masonry, smoky rooms and scolding wives drive a man from his house.
 For heaven’s sake!
-What dementia makes an old man say such things?
+Does dementia make an old man say such things?
 You say that we wives hide our vices until we are secure in marriage, and only then do we reveal them.
 That’s the proverb of a contemptible bastard!
-You say that oxen, horses, dogs and sheep are all vetted before being sold, basins and piss pots checked for cracks and blemishes before they are bought, spoons and stools and other such hardware tested for utility, but wives are never checked for imperfections until the wedding is over.
-Only then, you say, are all our vices revealed.
+You say that oxen, horses, dogs and sheep are all vetted before being sold, basins and piss pots checked for cracks and blemishes before they are bought, spoons and chairs and other such hardware tested for utility, but wives are never checked for imperfections until the wedding is over.
+Only then, you say, are all our vices revealed, when it’s too late.
 You arsehole!

 ‘"You accuse me of getting dreadfully upset if you don’t constantly praise my beauty or stare lovingly into my eyes or look at my face all the time or call me your 'honey' everywhere you go; or if you forget my birthday or give me a present I don’t like, or if you're not generous to my old nurse and my chambermaid, and all my father’s family and all his friends.
 This is what you say, you barrelful of lies!